eslint/rfcs/designs/2023-rule-performance-dashboard/README.md

 -->

 - Current implementation uses third party library [Chart.js](https://www.chartjs.org/)@4.2.1
--  Adding a new built-in formatter for a **Rule Performance Dashboard** may be redundant as the UI and design is heavily dependent on use cases and personal preference.
+-  Adding a new built-in formatter for a **Rule Performance Dashboard** may be redundant as the UI and design is dependant on use cases and personal preference.

 ## Backwards Compatibility Analysis